spacedog-io/spacedog.io/src/_reference-guide/logging.md

 ##### {id}.spacedog.io/1/log

-`GET` returns the last 10 requests logged.
+*GET* returns the last requests logged.
 Only authorized to administrators.

-- `logType` –– Optional.
-Valid values are [KEY, USER, OPERATOR, ADMIN, SUPER_ADMIN, SUPERDOG].
-Returns logs with the specified credentials level or lower.
-- `minStatus` –– Returns logs with the specified http response status code or higher.
 - `from` –– Defaults to 0.
 The index of the first log to return from the latest to the oldest.
 - `size` –– Defaults to 10.
 Number to logs to return.
 Maximum is 1000.